 The Council may form sub-committees to undertake specific work and / or co-opt individuals with expertise for particular tasks.

-The Minister should aim, where possible, for a 50% rotation of members each term.
+The Chief Minister should aim, where possible, for a 50% rotation of members each term.

-Where a member is unable to attend a meeting, that member should submit an apology to the Secretariat (Community Services Directorate) and the Chair stating the reason for the absence;
+Where a member is unable to attend a meeting, that member should submit an apology to the Secretariat (Chief Minister, Treasury and Economic Development Directorate) and the Chair stating the reason for the absence;